denniszeitler/-Practise-Web-Projects/I AM BORED/README.md

 - your own character
 - random tasks to complete
-- EXP points and level ups (coming soon)
+- EXP points and level ups
 - Unlockables for your character (coming soon)